Counseling and Graduate Education Programs

 - An understanding of students from diverse backgrounds with unique learning styles

 - A prestigious Purdue degree

-The special education program is accredited by the Council for the Accreditation of Educator Preparation (CAEP) and nationally recognized as a high-quality program through the Council for Exceptional Children (CEC).
+The School of Education is accredited through CAEP (Council for the Accreditation of Educator Preparation), and our special education program is nationally recognized as a high-quality program through the Council for Exceptional Children (CEC).
 Because of these statuses, students who meet specified requirements are eligible for a Mild Intervention teaching license in the state of Indiana.
 Indiana holds reciprocal licensing agreements with other states.

 Looking for ways to make paying for college a little easier?
 ScholarshipUniverse is a tool for current and admitted Purdue Fort Wayne students that allows you to create an academic profile and connect with scholarship opportunities.

 For more information about all the scholarships available at Purdue Fort Wayne—including opportunities for specific programs—you can visit the Office of Financial Aid or contact us at [email protected].

 Student Learning Outcomes

 Upon completion of this degree, students will be able to demonstrate the following learning outcomes:

 - Engage in professional learning and practice within ethical standards

 - Address students’ individual developmental needs through effective specialized instruction and appropriate environments